hypower-org/phidget-sensornode/README.md

 # phidget-sensornode
-Source code for a sensor node application on the PhidgetSBC.
+A software application to collect data from a set of Phidget sensors attached to a PhidgetSBC.